Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Newport Beach Pier

-The pier is often a center of activity in Southern California beach cities.
-For example, the Malibu pier is a staple Malibu attraction, and the world-famous Santa Monica Pier is among the top attractions of Los Angeles.
+The pier is often a center of activity in SoCal’s beach cities.
+For example, the Malibu Pier is a staple Malibu attraction, and the world-famous Santa Monica Pier is among the top attractions of Los Angeles.

-Newport’s pier, on the other hand, is more of a throwback.
-It’s mellow and romantic, most popular for pier fishing or just enjoying the view.
+The Newport Beach Pier, on the other hand, is more of a throwback.
+It’s mellow and romantic, most popular for pier fishing or enjoying the view.
 It’s excellent for strolling hand-in-hand with the one you love, though it does draw a fair amount of foot traffic from summer tourists on weekends.

-☕ Pro Tip: Pick up a hot drink at Newport Coffee to warm up on chilly off-season afternoons, and make sure to check out the seasonal specials!
+I recommend picking up a hot drink at Newport Coffee to warm up on chilly off-season afternoons.
+Make sure to check out the seasonal specials too!

 Balboa Island

-A man-made island, the Balboa village was developed in the early 20th century as a summer vacation destination.
+Balboa Island was a man-made island developed in the early 20th century as a summer vacation destination.
 Aside from now being a year-round slice of utopia, the branding stuck.
-Charming storefronts and Victorian architecture, such as that of the Balboa Pavilion, remain hallmarks of this quaint community.
+Charming storefronts and Victorian architecture, like the Balboa Pavilion, remain hallmarks of this quaint community.

-Fans of Arrested Development will recognize more around here than local banana stand Sugar ‘n Spice.
-After all, the show was set in none other than Newport Beach, California.
+Fans of Arrested Development will recognize more around here than the local banana stand, Sugar ‘n Spice.
+After all, the show is set in Newport Beach.

 ⛴️ How to Get There: The most fun way to reach the island is the Balboa Island Ferry, which is open to pedestrians and vehicles.
 Parking on Balboa Island is very limited, so having a car is usually more of a bother than anything.
 Visitors can easily explore the island on foot.